Santa visits Shore Medical Center

-Uzeil's mother, Lucero Martinez, was concerned enough about his runny nose and cold-like symptoms to bring him to the pediatric unit at Shore Medical Center in Somers Point on Dec.
-20, but while at the hospital for three hours, Uzeil received a surprise visit from Santa Claus where he was given Legos, coloring books, crayons and a blanket.
+Uzeil's mother, Lucero Martinez, was concerned enough about his runny nose and cold-like symptoms to bring him to the pediatric unit at Shore Medical Center on Dec.
+20, but while at the hospital for three hours, Uzeil received a surprise visit from Santa Claus where he was given Lego, coloring books, crayons and a blanket.

 "My son was saying, 'Ho, Ho, Ho.'
 He was happy.
 He was pointing at Santa Claus," said Martinez, 29, of Pleasantville.

-The Somers Point Police Department, who arranged for Santa to visit Shore Medical Center, is among the South Jersey groups and people this year who exemplify the spirit of, "It's better to give than to receive."
+The Somers Point Police Department, which arranged for Santa to visit Shore, is among the South Jersey groups and people this year who exemplify the spirit of "It's better to give than to receive."

-Santa visited Shore Medical Center at least once, courtesy of the Somers Point police, before the COVID-19 pandemic struck in 2020, Sherrie Richmond, the hospital's director of emergency services, said.
+Santa visited Shore at least once, courtesy of the Somers Point police, before the COVID-19 pandemic struck in 2020, said Sherrie Richmond, the hospital's director of emergency services.
 Tuesday was the first Santa visit after COVID's peak.

 People are also reading…